dootje-2004/intersystems-rest-performance/Issues.md

 ## Open issues

-TODO: When REST setting = ASYNC, no data points are collected.

 TODO: Is there a variable like `$cspdir` in *module.xml* that refers to the current namespace?

+TODO: ZPM install conflicts with existing REST class.

 ## Solved issues